-- To Discuss the Proposal for amending the "Articles of Incorporation" (Proposed by the Board of Directors) Explanation: - (1) Amending the "Articles of Incorporation" due to the practical demands. - (2) The comparison table of this amendment is provided in Attachment 7 (pages 33) of this manual.
+- To Discuss the Proposal for amending the "Articles of Incorporation" (Proposed by the Board of Directors) Explanation: - (1) Amending the "Articles of Incorporation" due to the practical demands. - (2) The comparison table of this amendment is provided in Attachment 7.